Vientiane–Boten Expressway

 The first section to be completed is the Vientiane–Vang Vieng Expressway; in June 2020, it was 71% complete and, in December 2020, it was inaugurated.
 Preparation work for the Vang Vieng–Luang Prabang section was to commence after opening of the Vientiane–Vang Vieng section.

+The Vientiane-Boten Expressway, linking Vientiane to Boten in Luang Namtha Province, is expected to be completed by 2030.

 Vientiane–Vang Vieng Expressway

 Construction of the first section began at the end of 2018 and was initially scheduled to finish in 2021, but was already completed on 20 December 2020.
 The road shortens the trip by 43 km compared with the existing Route 13.
 The expressway toll will be 550 kip per kilometre, or about 62,000 kip for a one-way trip between Vientiane and Vang Vieng.

 The trip from Vientiane to Vang Vieng is shortened from 4 hours to 1.5 hours using the expressway.
 Speeds on the expressway are designated at 120 km per hour on flat terrain from Sikeut village to in Vientiane Prefecture, and 80 km per hour through the more mountainous section between Phonhong and Vang Vieng Districts.
 The road includes double tunnels measuring almost 900 m through Phoupha Mountain.

 The expressway is 95 percent owned by Chinese developer Yunnan Construction Engineering Group, who are also the developer, and five percent by the Laotian government.
 The cost is estimated at US$1.2 billion.
 The developer will retain a 50 year concession on tolls from the expressway.